Goseong military base shooting: Manhunt

-On the 23rd, the military deployed members of the 703rd Special Assault Force and snipers to apprehend Lim.
+On 23 June, the military deployed members of the 703rd Special Assault Force and snipers to apprehend Lim.
 A friendly fire incident occurred at 8:40 a.m. when two search parties mistakenly fired on one another resulting in one corporal receiving an injury to his right temple.
 At 8:20 am, searchers approached to within 7 to 8 meters of Lim and threw him bread and water, as well as a mobile phone to speak with his parents.
 At 11:25 am, the commander of the 703rd, a 703rd captain, the 8th army military police commander, as well as Lim's parents and brother tried to persuade him to surrender, however, Lim replied, "I've done an awful job anyway.
 If I go back, I'll be executed."
 Their conversation lasted until 2:55 p.m.
 At 2:25 p.m., half an hour before the suicide attempt, Lim demanded pen and paper.
 Lim was captured at 2:44 p.m. after he tried to commit suicide by shooting himself in the abdomen with his rifle.
 Next to Sergeant Lim was a suicide note that he appeared to have written with the pen and paper provided.
 According to the Ministry of National Defense's announcement on June 24, the suicide note contained apologies to the families of the victims, including their parents.
 Lim was taken to a hospital on the 23rd and underwent emergency surgery including partial resection of his left lung before being taken to an intensive care unit to recover.